niccokunzmann/first_timer_scraper/README.md

 To find first timer pull-requests, we look at organizations and their repositories.

 - **What are first timer repositories?**
   - They MUST have at least two people contributing
   - They MUST have pull requests

 - **What is a first-timer pull-request?**
-  - They MUST have at least one commmit
+  - They MUST have at least one commit
   - In the repository history:
     - The issue commit MUST be preceded by commits of the author
     - At least one "other author" MUST have contributed before
     - There MUST NOT be a commit of the author before the "other author"
   - They may be on any branch.

 - **What is a first-timer issue?**
   There is no automatic linking between the pull-request and the issue.
   Thus, we must assume that one of the following takes place:
   - There is a public web page linked in the pull-request.
-    This is the case with external issue trackers like with django.
+    This is the case with external issue trackers like with Django.
     We may assume certain issue trackers.
-  - The issue is referenced as github issue in the pull-request.
+  - The issue is referenced as GitHub issue in the pull-request.
   - The issue is referenced by commits by the author preceding the merge commit.

 Implementation
 --------------

-For each organization sumbitted:
+For each organization submitted:
 1. submit all repositories

 For each submitted repository